RRR: Box office

-RRR is estimated to have grossed ₹1,300–1,387 crore worldwide.
-During its theatrical run, RRR became the third highest-grossing Indian film, the third highest-grossing film in India, the second highest-grossing Telugu film, and the highest-grossing film in Andhra Pradesh and Telangana, surpassing Rajamouli's previous film Baahubali 2 (2017).
+RRR is estimated to have grossed ₹1,300 crore worldwide.
+During its theatrical run, RRR became the third highest-grossing Indian film, the second highest-grossing Telugu film, and the highest-grossing film in Andhra Pradesh and Telangana, surpassing Rajamouli's previous film Baahubali 2 (2017).
 K.G.F: Chapter 2, which released three weeks later, surpassed RRRs worldwide and India gross figures, which was again retained by RRR after several re-release shows outside India.
-As of 26 July 2022, RRR grossed over ₹1125.9 crore worldwide, with around ₹415 crore coming from the states of Andhra Pradesh and Telangana.
-RRR grossed ₹83.40 crore from Karnataka, ₹77.25 crore from Tamil Nadu, ₹24.25 crore from Kerala, ₹326 crore from the Hindi Belt, ₹18.20 crore from the rest of India, and ₹206 crore from the overseas.
+As of 26 July 2022, RRR grossed over ₹1125.9 crore worldwide, with around ₹396 crore coming from the states of Andhra Pradesh and Telangana.
+RRR grossed ₹83.40 crore from Karnataka, ₹77.25 crore from Tamil Nadu, ₹25.5 crore from Kerala, ₹326 crore from the Hindi Belt, ₹18.20 crore from the rest of India, and ₹206 crore from the overseas.
 The film amassed distributors' share of ₹613 crore as opposed to the break-even point of ₹451 crore, earning a profit of ₹160 crore from the theatrical revenue.